 Now, for those of you who are thinking, “wait, if formula gives my baby a more diverse microbiome, that’s a good thing, right?”

 Not at the infant stage.
 For infants, you actually still want a less diverse microbiome because an infant’s immune system is just at the very start of development.
-Similar to how you slowly introduce babies to new foods, rather than throw it at them all at once so the body and newly formed immune system of newborns can develop at the correct rate.
-The formula without probiotics leads to a microbiome that’s all over the place, vs formula with probiotics which helps to hone newborns microbiome into what it should look like naturally (more closely to breast-fed babies).
-Once babies are older it’s more appropriate to diversify.
+Similar to how you slowly introduce babies to new foods, rather than throw it at them all at once so the body and newly formed immune system of newborns can develop at the correct pace.

 Probiotics in infant formula can help

-The World Health Organization recommends breastfeeding exclusively for the first 6 months, but as it’s not possible for all families, there have been several efforts to make formula more similar to human milk by adding probiotics and prebiotics to baby formula in hopes that it will help steer the development of proper immune function.
+The World Health Organization recommends breastfeeding exclusively for the first 6 months, but it’s not possible for all families.
+There have been several efforts to make formula that is similar to human milk by adding probiotics and prebiotics in hopes that it will help steer the development of proper immune function.
 5 6 7 8

 So far, the studies have shown that the microbiome of babies fed with pro and prebiotic formula look more like that of breastfed babies, though the jury is still out on whether there is real health improvement.
 9 10 8